 Docwra’s Wood will be carefully managed as a protected area of wildlife habitat, and is now home to some bee hives.
 New trees planted in the garden and wood have been chosen because of their biodiversity value, and the communal planting as a whole has been designed to attract beneficial insects, as well as to create maximum visual impact.

 The raised beds and brick paths have been built using recycled materials.
-We also have water butts to collect as much rainwater as possible, and a custom-built system to harvest rainwater from the roofs of neighbouring buildings.
+We also have water butts to collect as much rainwater as possible.
 As the site is very sunny and exposed, we have planted some trees to cast a bit of much-needed shade.

 The community building, built from red cedar with an eco-friendly sedum roof and supplied by The Garden Escape, provides a focus for social and educational activities, and useful facilities such as a small office, kitchenette and disabled toilet.
 The building is available to hire, and we can also rent out a computer, projector and screen for an extra cost.
 For details please contact email@example.com.